santureddy/AWS-SAA-C02-Course/README.md

 Much like SSE-S3, where AWS handles both the keys and encryption process.
 KMS handles the master key and not S3.
 The first time an object is uploaded, S3 works with KMS to create an AWS managed CMK.
-This is the default key which gets used in the future.
+This is the default master key which gets used in the future.

 Every time an object is uploaded, S3 uses a dedicated key to encrypt that object